 |Joseph Ratzinger in his Hitler Youth uniform.|

 While serving, Ratzinger was posted basically to guard duty near his home.
-Many boys were used to guard factories and other installations from sabotage.
+Many boys were used to patrol at factories and other installations from sabotage.
 With the war lost, he deserted in early May (along with just about everyone else except the hard-core fanatics) and returned home.
-Some SS men noticed him a couple of times, but fortunately they were not fanatics and let Ratzinger go about his business despite standing orders to execute all deserters.
+Some SS men noticed him a couple of times, but fortunately, they were not fanatics and let Ratzinger go about his business despite standing orders to execute all deserters.
 Ratzinger entered a POW camp at Ulm and was released on 19 June 1945.

 |Ratzinger in the 1950s.|

 Some take a dim view of Ratzinger's path in life.
 There were people in Ratzinger's situation who absolutely refused to offer any service to the Third Reich, and suffered for that choice.
 There were no "conscientious objectors" in the Third Reich - if you "objected" you were likely to be sent to Auschwitz or simply executed.
 In fact, a wartime neighbor of Ratzinger's from Traunstein, Elizabeth Lohner, recalled at the time of Ratzinger's elevation that her own brother-in-law had refused service and indeed wound up in Auschwitz.
 So, all choices in life are relative, and we all make them and live with them.